 For a more thrilling adventure, go diving in the warm, sparkling waters to the HMS Maori British destroyer that was sunk in 1942.
 This dive is great for all skill levels, even beginners.
 You’ll glide along the sandy seafloor at a depth of about 52 feet.
 If you’re looking for a more challenging dive, the island of Gozo offers dives to the Blue Hole and various other opportunities to take in the underwater oasis that surrounds the islands.

 Located a quick 20-minute ferry ride from Malta is Gozo.
 Known as the “little sister,” this island is perfect for finding secluded sandy beaches and impressive architecture.
 The Ta’Pinu Basilica dominates an open landscape while the ocean glistens in the background.
 This place of worship was constructed on a site of miracles, where the Virgin Mary appeared to villagers.
-Inside features a marble canopy, mosaics, stained-glass windows and various sculptures.
+The inside features a marble canopy, mosaics, stained-glass windows and various sculptures.
 After you’ve taken in the views of the basilica, take a walk down the Stations of the Cross path to the top of the hill.
 Here you can enjoy amazing views of the island.

 You can’t leave without visiting one of the shimmering beaches.
-Ramla l-Hamra is the biggest and most popular due to the rich, almost red-colored sand and idyllic surrounding countryside.
+Ramla l-Hamra is the biggest and most popular beach due to the rich, almost red-colored sand and idyllic surrounding countryside.
 The shallow waters and ample space are perfect for families that want to get away and spend some time relaxing in the sun.

 The sheer amount of history located on these two small islands is extraordinary.
 Spend your time next to the sea or wandering through the narrow streets in the cities.
 Discover elaborate worship sites and ancient forts on your Malta adventure.